r0k5t4r/tf-esxi-kolla-ansible/README.md

 ```ruby
 PATH=$PATH:"/Applications/VMware OVF Tool/"
 ````
 4. A terraform.tfvars file.
-I have added example files for all-in-one and multinode for the OpenStack Antelope (2023.1) releases:
+I have added example files for all-in-one and multinode for the OpenStack Bobcat (2023.2) release:

-   - terraform.antelope.all-in-one.tfvars
+   - terraform.bobcat.all-in-one.tfvars
-   - terraform.antelope.multinode.tfvars
+   - terraform.bobcat.multinode.tfvars

 The Terraform project was successfully tested on Windows 10 and MacOS.
 It should also work just fine under Linux.
 On Windows make sure that you have a tar binary in your Path.
 E.g. on Windows 2016 there is no tar by default, so you need to download it first.

-Below is the contents of the terraform.antelope.multinode.tfvars file.
-It will deploy a total of 5 VMs (3 control and 2 compute nodes).
+Below is the contents of the terraform.bobcat.multinode.tfvars file.
+It will deploy a total of 6 VMs (1 seed, 3 control and 2 compute nodes).

-The following services will be enabled:
+The following services are enabled by default:
   - Cinder: NFS

 You need to at least adjust the ESXi username, password, hostname, disk_store and all the IP adresses 192.168.2.x to match your local network.
 Be sure to read the comments before using or modifying the file.
 Just watch out for the comment: